aslanallakhkuliev/tablefactorycase/README.md

 ## Testing

 **Tests locations:**
-/tables/tests.py (Testing the Models)
+/tables/tests.py (Testing the Models, 11 Tests)
-/api/tests.py (Testing the API)
+/api/tests.py (Testing the API, 15 Tests)

 **Open new terminal** (or console) tab and navigate to the project folder.